 8.2.
 Competence of the Manager

 The competence of the Manager shall be as prescribed for the Manager by the Law on Companies, except for the additional competence of the Manager provided by Article 61 of these Articles of Association.

 The Manager shall:

-organise and control day-to-day activities of the Company, take decisions on activities of the Company;